-- Appointments are currently available at our Northgate Branch on Saturdays.
+- Appointments are currently available at Northgate and Pickleweed.
 Book your appointment today!

 - If you already have an object in mind that you would like us to print for you, you may fill-out our form to be added to our queue of prints.
 Wait times will vary depending on the number of prints in our queue (currently unavailable).

 Can I purchase my own filament to use in the printer?

 How much do you charge members of the public to print something?

 - 3D printing at the Library is currently free.
 This is subject to change in the future.

 Do I have to have a library card to sign up for a print?